jactiveresource/jactiveresource/README.md

 To run the unit tests, you need to start up a rails application first.
 If you use rvm, which is recommended, you might want to do something like:

+    $ rvm use 1.9.2
+    $ rvm gemset create jactiveresource
-    $ rvm 1.9.2@jactiveresourci
+    $ rvm use 1.9.2@jactiveresource

+If you don't want to use rvm, you can skip the above steps, and just go straight to:

     $ cd src/test/service-rails3
+    $ gem install bundler
+		$ bundle install
     $ rake db:setup
     $ rails server

+You'll now have a running rails application against which the tests can run.
 Then in another session, you can run the tests:

     $ mvn test